Head Teaching Staff

 Caroline brings a background in Spanish literature, culture, and history as well as linguistics, and is hard pressed to choose just one favorite among these topics.
 In her three-year Senior Spanish program she strives to bring each of her students as far along as is possible in the language in order to create avenues toward a more bilingual, bicultural society.
-Caroline also visits with the Primaries and Juniors each week in a more informal setting in order to sow the seeds of the sounds and flavors of Spanish.
+She enjoys bringing her background in art and her love of singing and playing guitar to the Seniors as well.

 (BA Spanish Literature, Phi Beta Kappa, Reed College; MAT, Spanish, Portland State University)

 Andrew came to us from the San Francisco Day School where he served as a middle-grades science teacher, Director of Outdoor Education, and coach.
 Prior to his years at San Francisco Day, Andrew led outdoor and environmental education groups through Naturalists at Large.
 Andrew’s enthusiasm for experiential education informs his science teaching at the Intermediate and Senior levels, and he has become an integral part of the Intermediate team.
 Andrew enjoys sharing his passions through after-school activities, from sports to maker-space classes, and most weekends you can find him climbing rocks or playing ultimate frisbee.

 Karli Merkens: Assistant in Senior Science (2016 - present)